RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 - ``REQUIRES`` should be set to all components whose header files are #included from the *public* header files of this component.

 - ``PRIV_REQUIRES`` should be set to all components whose header files are #included from *any source files* in this component, unless already listed in ``REQUIRES``.
-Also, any component which is required to be linked in order for this component to function correctly.
+Also any component which is required to be linked in order for this component to function correctly.

 - The values of ``REQUIRES`` and ``PRIV_REQUIRES`` should not depend on any configuration choices (``CONFIG_xxx`` macros).
-This is because requirements are expanded before the configuration is loaded.
+This is because requirements are expanded before configuration is loaded.
 Other component variables (like include paths or source files) can depend on configuration choices.

 - Not setting either or both ``REQUIRES`` variables is fine.
 If the component has no requirements except for the `Common component requirements`_ needed for RTOS, libc, etc.

-If a component only supports some target chips (values of ``IDF_TARGET``) then it can specify ``REQUIRED_IDF_TARGETS`` in the ``idf_component_register`` call to express these requirements.
-In this case, the build system will generate an error if the component is included in the build, but does not support the selected target.
+If a components only supports some target chips (values of ``IDF_TARGET``) then it can specify ``REQUIRED_IDF_TARGETS`` in the ``idf_component_register`` call to express these requirements.
+In this case the build system will generate an error if the component is included into the build, but does not support the selected target.

 .. note:: In CMake terms, ``REQUIRES`` & ``PRIV_REQUIRES`` are approximate wrappers around the CMake functions ``target_link_libraries(...
 PUBLIC ...)`` and ``target_link_libraries(...
 PRIVATE ...)``.

 .. _example component requirements:

-Example of Component Requirements
+Example of component requirements
 ---------------------------------

 Imagine there is a ``car`` component, which uses the ``engine`` component, which uses the ``spark_plug`` component: